 What many do not realize is that all emails are naturally copyright protected by the author.
 So to forward an email sent to you to another person, you should get the writer’s permission to do so first.

 Cc’ing doesn’t negate your responsibility to ask for permission.
 Notifying the Sender as you forward their email does not replace asking before you take action.
 The Sender may not want their words to you published to others.
 That is their choice to make — not yours.

-E-mails are sent and written to the party for which they were intended, not to be sent to others without the Sender’s knowledge or permission.
-By Cc’ing without asking you risk the Sender’s wrath due to the possibility they didn’t want the content shared.
-Even if you feel there is nothing personal or that the email is about a “common subject” that is subjective to each person’s definition of what can be considered common.
+By Cc’ing without asking, you risk the sender’s wrath due to the possibility they didn’t want the content shared.
+Even if you feel there is nothing personal or that the email is about a “common subject,” that is subjective to each person’s definition of what can be considered common.